nbrockington/vnn/README.md

 # Known bugs

--- Tested only on OS X (MacBook Pro).
-On other systms, line thickness may be too large in network figures.
+-- Tested only on OS X (MacBook Pro) and Windows 10 (Surface Pro).
+Lines are too thick when rendered on some systems.

 -- On older OS X systems, such as Mojave 10.14.6 and earlier, when using Octave with GNUPLOT qt, 3D scatter plot background is black